Ad fraud prevention and mobile marketing: How to beat the fraudsters

 High-tech fraudsters are more likely to emulate mobile devices in cloud-based servers.
 This is much more lucrative, because now you can spin up hundreds, thousands, or hundreds of thousands of “devices” with the click of a mouse … and you can automate the repetitive tasks of faking engagement, watching advertising videos, clicking on ads, and “installing” apps.
 The web equivalent is buying traffic from bots that look human, but aren’t.
 And this is easy with multiple botnets active on the dark web, ready to be rented.

-Now you’re making money.
+Now the fraudsters are making (stealing) money.

 Different types of ad fraud require different types of ad fraud prevention